ibm-cloud-docs/account/known-issues.md

 If you need to check the number of policies in your account or request an increase in the account limit, see [Managing policy limits](/docs/account?topic=account-policy-limits).

-## Deleting users in accounts with too many Cloud Foundry orgs
-{: #delete-user-error}

-Because of a known issue when the number of Cloud Foundry orgs associated with the account exceeds a threshold, the following error might occur when you delete a user from the account:

-`Remove user:
-User could not be removed.
-Cannot proceed with the delete request.
-Please contact Support for assistance.
-`

-This error can occur even if you’ve successfully deleted users in the past.
-Until this issue is resolved within the platform, open a support case to delete users from the account.